zubairahm3d/Beginner-Level-Solidity-Projects/1. Basic Smart Contract Fundamentals/README.md

 # Basic Smart Contract Fundamentals (1-15)

-A collection of foundational smart contract examples to learn Solidity and Ethereum development.
+A collection of foundational smart contract projects to learn Solidity and Ethereum development.
 Each project demonstrates a core concept, from storing data to working with structs and mappings.

 ---